Want to learn new ways to make extra money?

 The idea behind a no-spend weekend is pretty simple:

-For just a few days, you need to occupy yourself with things that do not cost any money at all.
+For just a few days, you need to occupy yourself with fun things to do with no money.

 Note: no-spend weekends do not mean no-FUN weekends.
 Far from it, actually.